zikunz/tp/docs/UserGuide.md

 management application will get you covered!
 It is the application to boost your productivity when it comes to managing your items and orders and best of all, it is free!
 Primarily, the current version of easyLog allows you to add new items and orders , view existing items and orders, remove specific items and orders and clear all existing items and orders in the inventory at ease.
-You can also generate a receipt for your customer or simply for your own record.
+You can also generate a receipt for your customer and view which item generate most number of sales.

 easyLog is highly optimized for home-based business owners like you via a carefully designed Command Line Interface (CLI); this means that you will run the application by typing commands into a command terminal<sup>2</sup>.
 If you type